Isle of Thanet Electric Tramways

 Isle of Thanet Electric Tramways tram crew 1928

-A blow-up of the above photo showing the crew.
+An enlargement of the above photograph showing the crew.
 The conductor is wearing informal attire, and may be a member of the depot staff providing cover (a common occurrence in summer); the motorman is wearing a double-breasted jacket with lapels, and a cap bearing the new, shield-shaped ITESCo cap badge (see below).
 Photograph by Dr H Nicol, courtesy of the National Tramway Museum.

 sle of Thanet Electric Supply Company badges trams